 We have been maintaining a relatively high duration in fixed income funds.
 While structural view remains unchanged, we will take advantage of tactical opportunities as we expect bond market to be in a consolidation mode for the time being.
 Credit spreads are elevated, but they also reflect the economic uncertainty and constraints in the financial system and therefore we stay selective.

 On equities, we are anxiously excited as we scout for winners amidst this chaos.
 With a deadly mix of issues ranging from a pandemic, country-wide migrant crisis, locust attacks, cyclones, earthquakes, border tensions with neighbours, a ratings downgrade, all coming together, India’s resolve is being tested.
 Adding to the macro issues, disruption is becoming a norm be it around consumer behaviour, technology, policy, geopolitics, supply chains, and so on.
 The response can be either to hope for normalcy to return or to seek opportunity in this apparent chaos.
 Firms that take the latter approach are likely to survive and thrive.

 Winners will be the firms that stand ready to rethink and reimagine their business processes.
 Agility and nimbleness will matter more than size.
-Innovation and R&D will create lasting competitive advantage, and not the scale of physical assets.
+Innovation and R&D will create a lasting competitive advantage and not the scale of physical assets.
 Planning will help, but more important will be creating strong feedback loops to prepare for unknown-unknowns.
-Risk management should evolve to account for black swans and also newer risk areas such as cyber security.
+Risk management should evolve to account for black swans and also newer risk areas such as cybersecurity.
 Scouting for talent will be important, as will be re-skilling and holistic well-being of employees amidst the new Work regime.
-Treating all stakeholders fairly amidst the crisis will be vital in building trust, that in turn will help create long-term value.
+Treating all stakeholders fairly amidst the crisis will be vital in building trust, which in turn will help create long-term value.